 Accepted students are expected to fulfill the following:

-- Serve at least 20 hours of voluntary work during the four days of the conference.
+- Serve at least 20 hours of voluntary work during the five days of the conference.

 Examples of the conference duties:

 - Monitoring doors.